AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in :ref:`What is Abductive Reasoning? <abd>`, abductive reasoning
-enables the inference of candidates (which are pseudo label samples) as potential
+enables the inference of candidates (which are pseudo label examples) as potential
 explanations for the reasoning result.
 Also, in Abductive Learning where
-an observation (a pseudo label sample predicted by the learning part) is
+an observation (a pseudo label example predicted by the learning part) is
 available, we aim to let the candidate do not largely revise the
-previously identified pseudo label sample.
+previously identified pseudo label example.

 ``KBBase`` (also, ``GroundKB`` and ``PrologKB``) implement the method
 ``abduce_candidates(pseudo_label, y, max_revision_num, require_more_revision)``
 for performing abductive reasoning, where the parameters are:

--  ``pseudo_label``, the pseudo label sample to be revised by abductive
+-  ``pseudo_label``, the pseudo label example to be revised by abductive
    reasoning, usually generated by the learning part.
--  ``y``, the ground truth of the reasoning result for the sample.
+-  ``y``, the ground truth of the reasoning result for the example.
 The
    returned candidates should be compatible with it.
 -  ``max_revision_num``, an int value specifying the upper limit on the
-   number of revised labels for each sample.
+   number of revised labels for each example.
 -  ``require_more_revision``, an int value specifying additional number
    of revisions permitted beyond the minimum required. (e.g., If we set
    it to 0, even if ``max_revision_num`` is set to a high value, the
    method will only output candidates with the minimum possible
    revisions.)

-And it return a list of candidates (i.e., revised pseudo label samples) that
+And it return a list of candidates (i.e., revised pseudo label examples) that
 are all compatible with ``y``.

 MNIST Addition example (cont.)